Necessary conditions for feedback stabilization and safety: The Euler characteristic

 To see this, denote by $B(\att)$ the basin of attraction of $\att$ (App.~\ref{app:lyap}), let $\Phi\colon \dom(\Phi)\subset \R \times \st \to \st$ be the unique maximal continuous local flow generated by $F$ (Lem.~\ref{lem:cont-loc-int-vf-gen-local-flow} in App.~\ref{app:uniq-int}), and recall that $\R\times B(\att)\subset \dom(\Phi)$ so that the restriction $\Phi|_{\R\times B(\att)}$ is a flow rather than merely a local flow.
 We may then appeal to a known result (for flows) to deduce that the real \v{C}ech-Alexander-Spanier cohomology of $\att$ is always isomorphic to that of its basin $B(\att)$ \cite[p.~28]{shub1974dynamical}, \cite[Rem.~2.3(b)]{hastings1979higher}, \cite[Thm~6.3]{gobbino2001topological}.\footnote{However, as counterexamples involving the \emph{Warsaw circle} show, $\att$ might not be homotopy equivalent to its basin $B(\att)$ if $\att$ is sufficiently pathological \cite{hastings1978shape,hastings1979higher,robbin1988dynamical,gunther1993every}.}

 Next, let $V\colon B(\att)\to [0,\infty)$ be a proper $C^\infty$ Lyapunov function for $\att$ (Lem.~\ref{lem:converse-lyap} in App.~\ref{app:lyap}) and fix $c > 0$.
-Then the sublevel set $\st_c\coloneqq V^{-1}([0,c])$ is a compact $C^\infty$ manifold with boundary, and $B(\att)$ deformation retracts onto $\st_c$ by following trajectories of $\Phi$ \cite[Thm~3.2]{wilson1967structure}.
+Then the sublevel set $\st_c\coloneqq V^{-1}([0,c])$ is a compact $C^\infty$ manifold with boundary $V^{-1}(c)$, and $B(\att)$ deformation retracts onto $\st_c$ by following trajectories of $\Phi$ \cite[Thm~3.2]{wilson1967structure}.
 Thus, $B(\att)$ is homotopy equivalent to $\st_c$, so the real \v{C}ech-Alexander-Spanier cohomologies of $B(\att)$ and $\st_c$ are isomorphic \cite[p.~240]{spanier1966algebraic}.
 Thus, for each $i$ we have isomorphisms

 where the last term is real singular cohomology of $\st_c$.
 Since the smooth manifold with boundary $\st_c$ is compact, each $\Hom^i(M_c;\R)$ is finite-dimensional and vanishes when $i > \dim M_c$.
-Thus, we have obtained the following result. \begin{restatable}[]{Prop}{CechCohomAttractor} Fix any proper $C^\infty$ Lyapunov function $V\colon B(\att)\to [0,\infty)$ for $\att$ (see Lem.~\ref{lem:converse-lyap} in App.~\ref{app:lyap}), $c > 0$, and define $\st_c\coloneqq \{x\in B(\att)\colon V(x)\leq c\}$.
+Thus, we have obtained the following result.

+\begin{restatable}[]{Prop}{CechCohomAttractor} Fix any proper $C^\infty$ Lyapunov function $V\colon B(\att)\to [0,\infty)$ for $\att$ (see Lem.~\ref{lem:converse-lyap} in App.~\ref{app:lyap}), $c > 0$, and define $\st_c\coloneqq \{x\in B(\att)\colon V(x)\leq c\}$.
 The real \v{C}ech-Alexander-Spanier cohomology $\Hc^*(\att;\R)$ of $\att$ is finite-dimensional and isomorphic to the \v{C}ech-Alexander-Spanier cohomologies of both $\Hc^*(\st_c;\R)$ and $\Hc^*(B(\att);\R)$, where $B(\att)$ is the basin of attraction of $\att$.
 Thus, the Euler characteristic $\chi(\att)$ is well-defined according to Def.~\ref{def:euler-cech}. \end{restatable} \begin{Rem} We remind the reader of the following fact discussed in \S \ref{sec:euler-motivation}.
 When $\att$ has a finite CW decomposition (or, more generally, is homotopy equivalent to a finite CW complex), then $\chi(\att)$ is just the number of even-dimensional cells minus the number of odd-dimensional cells, as in \eqref{eq:euler-CW}. \end{Rem}